7 minute read

 Example of the difference between PR and ORM

-or example, an ORM firm normally wouldn't phone the New York Times pitching an interview for its client, whereas a PR firm normally wouldn't aggressively manipulate third-party online visibility of dozens of websites while improving reviews and pursuing Google content removal requests.
+For example, an ORM firm normally wouldn't phone the New York Times pitching an interview for its client, whereas a PR firm normally wouldn't aggressively manipulate third-party online visibility of dozens of websites while improving reviews and pursuing Google content removal requests.
+Do they both ultimately shape the public's knowledge or feelings towards the brand or entity?
+Yes.
+But they achieve this using completely different strategies and tool sets.

 PR works in the spotlight, ORM behind the scenes